adiguptaa/Predicting-Credit-Card-Fraud/README.md

 By employing a Random Forest model and optimizing its parameters through Grid Search, we constructed a highly accurate model for both training and unseen data.
 The model achieved perfect scores in precision, recall, and F1-score across both classes on the training set, and it maintained high performance on the test set.
 Although the model's perfect training accuracy might initially suggest overfitting, the strong performance on the test data indicates that the model generalizes well to new data.

-Conclusion: The Random Forest model, when carefully tuned, provided an exceptional solution to the credit card fraud detection problem, outperforming Logistic Regression significantly in handling the imbalanced dataset, particularly in identifying fraudulent transactions with high accuracy.
+Conclusion: The Random Forest model, when carefully tuned, provided an exceptional solution to the credit card fraud detection problem, outperforming Random Forest Model significantly in handling the imbalanced dataset, particularly in identifying fraudulent transactions with high accuracy.

 - 3. Generalization and Effectiveness on New Test Data

+### Group Members
+- Aditya Gupta
+- Alexander Iluridze
+- Gabriel Morano
+- Lulu Ma
 The ultimate test of a model's utility is its performance on new, unseen data.
 The tuned Random Forest model not only showed promising results during training but also demonstrated excellent generalization capabilities on an independent test dataset.
 With high precision and recall for detecting fraudulent transactions in the test data, the model confirmed its practical applicability and effectiveness in a real-world scenario.

 Conclusion: The tuned Random Forest model's robust performance on both training and new test data underscores its effectiveness in detecting fraudulent transactions within credit card data.
 It showcases the potential of machine learning models, properly optimized and evaluated, to provide valuable tools in combating financial fraud.
-These conclusions encapsulate the journey from identifying the limitations of a simpler model in handling imbalanced data, through the process of selecting and tuning a more complex model, to validating this model's effectiveness on unseen data, thereby illustrating the project's success in developing a reliable solution for credit card fraud detection.